Introduce YourselfSay Hello in German

 You have learned some important basic phrases in German!
 You now know how to greet somebody, introduce yourself with your name and even talk a little bit about yourself.

-Test your knowledge of our first lesson, with this listening comprehension exercise.
+Now it's time to test your knowledge, with this listening comprehension exercise.

-Here, we have a some audio recordings for you, that include phrases from this lesson.
+Here, we have a some audio recordings, that include phrases from this lesson.
 Listen closely to each recording.
 Can you follow the conversations?
 Do you understand what the speakers are saying?

 Hallo